-The parties have the right to be accompanied to any complaint resolution process meeting

-The complainant and respondent have the right to timely and equal access to information that will be used during informal and formal disciplinary meetings during the adjudication phase of the complaint resolution process, as set forth in Section XI.F.2.
+- The parties have the right to be accompanied to any complaint resolution process meeting or proceeding by the advisor of their choice, who may be, but is not required to be, an attorney.
+The Institutions will not limit the choice or presence of advisor for either the complainant or respondent in any meeting related to the complaint resolution process.
+See Section X.E.
+Advisors below for additional information and requirements regarding the conduct of advisors. - The complainant and respondent have the right to timely and equal access to information that will be used during informal and formal disciplinary meetings during the adjudication phase of the complaint resolution process, as set forth in Section XI.F.2.
 Access to Information below.